dereuromark/cakephp-tools/docs/Mailer/Email.md

 ## Advanced config and usage
-You can use `'Config.xMailer'` config to set a custom xMailer header.
+You can use `Config.xMailer` config to set a custom xMailer header.
 Priority and line length can also be adjusted if needed.

 By default it switches to "Debug" transport in debug mode.
 If you don't want that set Configure value `Config.live` to true.